Spiritdude/RepRapFirmwarePyAPI/README.md

 > retrieve low-level query of configuration

 `config(key=None)`
-> retrieve comprehensive configuration (takes time gather)
+> retrieve comprehensive configuration (takes time to gather)
 > if `key` is present, only a particular configuration is retrieved

 `status()`